anthonykasza/hdc_experiments/README.md

 - Hyperdimensional Biosignal Processing: A Case Study for EMG-based Hand Gesture Recognition
 - HYPERDIMENSIONAL COMPUTING: A FAST, ROBUST AND INTERPRETABLE PARADIGM FOR BIOLOGICAL DATA
   - figure 1b is awesome! and is similar to Figure 1 of Modular Composite Representation
+- Computing on Functions Using Randomized Vector Representations (in brief)
+  - "The kernel shape depends on the random structure of the FPE base vector.
+Uniformly sampled base vectors produce VFAs with a universal kernel shape, the sinc function, independent of the underlying binding operation.
+Thus, vectors in the resulting VFA can represent the band-limited functions"
+    - the distribution from which the vector elements are draw influences the shape of the similarity kernel which develops between FPE levels
+  - 2d kernels can be constructed by sampking hypervectors elements from different distributions
+    - 2d combinations of disyributions make lattices, such as hex-shaped, like gridcells
 - Computing on Functions Using Randomized Vector Representations
   - this is a very strong and thorough paper and i cannot claim to understand it all
   - generalize VSA to VFA (vector function architectures)